nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `deleteMember 1 ` deletes the 1st member in the member list.
 * `deleteMember 10 ` deletes the 10th member in the member list.

+### Edit a Member: `editMember`
+Edits the member at the specified index with the specified attributes.

+Format: `editMember MEMBER_INDEX [n/MEMBER_NAME] [g/GENDER] [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS] [t/TAG]`

+* The index refers to the index number shown in the displayed member list.
+* The index **must be a positive integer** that is within the range of the length of the member list.
+* At least one field to edit must be provided.

+Examples:
+* `editMember 1 a/RH t/Musician` edits the address and tag of the 1st member in the member list.

 ### Create an Event : `createEvent`

 Creates a new event and adds it to the database.